ava-labs/avalanche-docs/docs/subnets/README.md

 # Subnets Overview

 A **Subnet** is a dynamic subset of Avalanche validators working together to achieve consensus on the state of one or more blockchains.
 Each blockchain is validated by exactly one Subnet.
 A Subnet can have and validate many blockchains.
-A validator may be a member of many subnets.
+A validator may be a member of many Subnets.

 Avalanche's 3 built-in blockchains: Exchange Chain (X-Chain), Platform Chain (P-Chain), and Contract Chain (C-Chain) are validated and secured by all the Avalanche validators which is a special Subnet and referred as the Primary Network.